 - the history of cork is also present in local museums, which can be ethnographic such as the Museum José Régio in Portalegre, or linked to industrial archaeology, such as the Ecomuseum of Seixal.

 - modern equipment such as Planet Cork, at the World of Wine, in Porto, trace the history of the material and its applications in our country.

 Portugal is the largest producer of cork in the world; the country is responsible for over 60% of the volume of all exports and has an area of cork oak equivalent to a quarter of that on Earth.

 Such a versatile natural product, it even allows to produce things beyond imagination.

 A dress for Lady Gaga

-Scott Gundersen is an American artist from Chicago who uses cork stoppers in his works.
-The first face that he created was that of Jeanne in 2009, with 3842 stoppers and in 2010 he created the face of a friend, Grace.
-This gigantic work took the artist 50 hours to do and he used 9217 cork stoppers.
-It is also his way of drawing attention to the importance of recycling and sustainable art.
+After a bottle of wine is finished, cork stoppers may seem useless, but there are artists who give them a new lease of life and use them to create impressive works.
+Scott Gundersen is an American artist from Chicago who uses cork stoppers in his work.
+The first face he created was that of Jeanne in 2009, with 3,842 cork stoppers, and in 2010, it was that of a friend, Grace.
+This gigantic work took Scott 50 hours, using 9,217 corks.
+Other large-scale projects followed, some requiring around 40,000 corks.
+This is also Scott's way of promoting the importance of recycling and sustainable art.

-The Hawaiian surfer Garrett McNamara, who surfed one of the biggest waves in the world, has a surfboard made entirely from Portuguese cork.
-It was a joint effort, in which dozens of professionals from design, research, aerodynamics and materials development, besides Garrett McNamara himself, helped produce the ideal board to endure and surf the giant waves of the Nazaré Canyon.
+In another field, the Hawaiian surfer Garrett McNamara, who has ridden the biggest waves in the world, has a board made entirely of Portuguese cork, created in the middle of the last decade.
+It was a joint effort in which dozens of professionals in design, research, aerodynamics and materials development, as well as McNamara himself, collaborated in the creation of the ideal board to withstand and surf the giant waves of the Nazaré canyon.